IBM/db2developerextension-about/docs/the-basics/creating-a-database-connection.md

 - Creates two databases testdb (or your chosen name) and SAMPLE.

-- Creates corresponding database connections and connects to these databases.
+- Creates corresponding database connections and connects to testdb and SAMPLE databases.

 You can immediately start working with the databases—running queries, browsing schemas, and managing objects—without any additional configuration.